Teaching Magnetism with Bivectors: Magnetic fields from moving charges and the wedge product

 where $i,j=\{x,y,z\}$.
 Expressing this in matrix form,

-In the second line, we have replaced the components of $\bivec{\ell}$ with the components of its corresponding normal (pseudo)vector $\vec{L}$ according to Eq.~\eqref{eq:pseudovecBivecComponents}.
-These component equations precisely match those for the cross product $\vec{L} = \vec{u}\times\vec{v}$, and in the matrix form of Eq.~\eqref{eq:WedgeMatrix} they are easy to remember: the subscripts of each positive term simply label the row and column (in that order), with no need to puzzle through cyclic coordinate patterns.
-(This can be taken as the \emph{definition} of the cross product.)
+The matrix components in the first line of Eq.~\eqref{eq:WedgeMatrix} are easy to remember: the subscripts of each positive term simply label the row and column (in that order) with no need to puzzle through cyclic coordinate patterns.
+In the second line, we used Eq.~\eqref{eq:pseudovecBivecComponents} to replace the components of $\bivec{\ell}$ with the components of its corresponding normal (pseudo)vector $\vec{L}$.
+These component equations precisely match those for the cross product \footnote{In fact, this can be taken as the \emph{definition} of the cross product.} $\vec{L} = \vec{u}\times\vec{v}$.